How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Turning Transitions into Highlights

-With the right planning, the time between your ceremony and reception can become one of the most enjoyable parts of your day, keeping guests entertained, engaged, and excited for what’s next.
+With the right approach, the time between your ceremony and reception can become one of the most enjoyable parts of the day, keeping guests entertained, engaged, and excited for what’s next.